19hours/sg-statutes/Acts/Women’s Charter.md

 (b) that the marriage has not been consummated owing to the wilful refusal of the defendant to consummate it;

-(c) that either party to the marriage did not validly consent to it, whether in consequence of duress, mistake, unsoundness of mind or otherwise;
+(c) that either party to the marriage did not validly consent to it, whether in consequence of duress, mistake, mental disorder or otherwise;

 [21/2008 wef 01/03/2010]

-(d) that at the time of the marriage either party, though capable of giving a valid consent, was suffering (whether continuously or intermittently) from mental disorder within the meaning of the Mental Disorders and Treatment Act (Cap.
-178) of such a kind or to such an extent as to be unfit for marriage;
+(d) that at the time of the marriage either party, though capable of giving a valid consent, was suffering (whether continuously or intermittently) from mental disorder within the meaning of the Mental Health (Care and Treatment) Act 2008 of such a kind or to such an extent as to be unfit for marriage;

 [21/2008 wef 01/03/2010]